kolenyo2099/auto-archiver/docs/source/how_to/authentication_how_to.md

 - **Provider plugin**: [bgutil-ytdlp-pot-provider](https://github.com/Brainicism/bgutil-ytdlp-pot-provider)
   Includes both a Python plugin and a **Node.js server or script** to generate the token.

-These are installed in our Poetry environment.
+These are included when installing Auto Archiver with dependencies.

 ### Integration Methods